MarcusChok110/ExpenseOnRails/README.md

 - Implement undo / redo for redux state
 - Make more graphs in dashboard for separate expense / revenue transactions
 - Implement account balance value and create a graph for it
+- Add snackbars and loading circles for account page